mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

 - Are there regular opportunities for learners to work together during your unit of work?
 How often will students give and receive peer feedback?
 - Are there examples of similar work from other students available for your students to examine and perhaps repurpose?
-- Can you draw on the roles or identities that students have adopted in their previous school work or home lives?
-Are they able to reflect on the specifics on those roles to contribute to the effectiveness of their teamwork?
+- Can you draw on the roles or identities that students have adopted in their previous school or home activities?
+Are they able to reflect on the specifics of those roles to contribute to the effectiveness of their engagement in teamwork?
-- Can you help your learners make connections between the work they are doing and other professional or enthusiast communities outside of the classroom?
+- Can you help your learners make connections between their computing activities and other professional or enthusiast communities outside of the classroom?

 <!--
 And SINGPOSTING to the rest of the chapter